lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 # QuickCheck

-Testing is an essential part of any project, so in this post we will look at QuickCheck, state of the art property testing library, which was originally invented in Haskell and later ported to many other languages.
+Testing is an essential part of any project, so in this post we will look at state of the art property testing library QuickCheck, which was originally invented in Haskell and later ported to many other languages.

 ## Properties